palmenhq/armade/README.md

-# ramadish
+# armade

-Ramadish is a ramda-ish alternative.
+armade is a ramda-ish alternative.
 It is, however, NOT a drop-in replacement.
-There are some main differences - i.e. all functions are curried, and ramadish doesn't provide an alternative where you can pass the normally curried parameter as an extra parameter in the outer function call.
+There are some main differences - i.e. all functions are curried, and armade doesn't provide an alternative where you can pass the normally curried parameter as an extra parameter in the outer function call.
 Example:

 ```typescript
 const square = (x: number) => x * x